DallanQ/sagrada/QA.md

 > Can a player only draft a dice that can be legally placed?
 If none of the dice can be legally placed, and the tools cannot assist a player, is the player forced to pass his/her turn?

-On your turn, you may draft any die you want.
-You can then either use it in your window or discard it.
-If the tools don’t help, you can draft a die that your neighbor wants (if you like to play viciously).

-However, it seems that this rule changed in the final copy of the rules.
-The official rules states in page 3, under "Dice Placement Restrictions":
+The rules state on page 3, under "Dice Placement Restrictions":

 "Players may choose not to draft a die during their turn."